 Donna McRae is a filmmaker who started her career as an actor.
 Quickly realising that jobs were hard to come by, she started writing film scripts.
 This led to several projects in development and a six week residency at Tropnest, Fox Studios, Sydney, where she was encouraged to direct these projects herself.
 Donna completed the post graduate filmmaking course at the Victorian College of the Arts in 2003 and her projects enjoyed success in both local and international film festivals.
 (Holly’s Grail, 03.
 The Usherette, 05, The Favour, 07, Lonesome Dog Blues, 09).
 She also makes three screen installation moving image work, (Arcadia, 06,Lamb of God 08, ) which have shown locally and internationally).
 She completed a micro budget feature film Johnny Ghost in 2012, starring Anni Finsterer and shot by Laszlo Baranyai, which was selected into numerous film festivals locally and internationally, winning 7 awards including Best Female Director, Best Feature and two Special Jury Prizes. (www.johnnyghostfilm.com) Currently she is involved in a female horror anthology film, in post production on a feature documentary about a chimpanzee Cobby: The Dark Side of Cute and in pre production for her next feature film Kate Kelly, a western about Ned Kelly’s sister.
+She is also in post production for her 2nd feature film Lost Gully Road.
 She currently works as a Lecturer in Film & Television at Deakin University, Melbourne.

 Michael Vale is a visual artist, writer, curator and academic.
 In addition to exhibiting paintings, installations, photographs and video works he has also worked as a TV writer, scenery painter, interior designer, and art administrator.
 In 2006 he completed his PhD at Monash University with a multi-media “art fiction” project entitled Le Chien qui Fume – A Smokey Life.